ireaneus/CDI/docs/NTSurvey/NTSurveyCompEphesians.md

 | F. In Spiritual Warfare | (vs. 6:10-20) |
 | | |
 | III.
 Conclusion | (vs. 6:21-24) |

-## The Points of the letter to the Ephesians

-1. The Constituting of the Church
-2. Gathering the church
-3. Conducting the church
-4. Conflict and the church - 6:20
-5. Conclusions - 6:21

 ## The Calling of the Church